lgarcia2/leetcode/medium/6 Zigzag Conversion/README.md

-# 3. Longest Substring Without Repeating Characters
+6. Zigzag Conversion
 Medium

-Given a string s, find the length of the longest substring without repeating characters.
+The string "PAYPALISHIRING" is written in a zigzag pattern on a given number of rows like this: (you may want to display this pattern in a fixed font for better legibility)

+P   A   H   N
+A P L S I I G
+Y   I   R

+And then read line by line: "PAHNAPLSIIGYIR"

+Write the code that will take a string and make this conversion given a number of rows:

+string convert(string s, int numRows);

 ## Example 1:

-Input: s = "abcabcbb"
+Input: s = "PAYPALISHIRING", numRows = 3
-Output: 3
+Output: "PAHNAPLSIIGYIR"
-Explanation: The answer is "abc", with the length of 3.

-## Example 2:
+Example 2:

-Input: s = "bbbbb"
+Input: s = "PAYPALISHIRING", numRows = 4
-Output: 1
+Output: "PINALSIGYAHRPI"
-Explanation: The answer is "b", with the length of 1.
+Explanation:
+P     I    N
+A   L S  I G
+Y A   H R
+P     I

 ## Example 3:

-Input: s = "pwwkew"
-Output: 3
-Explanation: The answer is "wke", with the length of 3.
-Notice that the answer must be a substring, "pwke" is a subsequence and not a substring.

-## Example 4:

-Input: s = ""
+Input: s = "A", numRows = 1
-Output: 0
+Output: "A"

-Constraints:
+## Constraints:

-    0 <= s.length <= 5 * 104
+    1 <= s.length <= 1000
-    s consists of English letters, digits, symbols and spaces.